Last Updated on July 1, 2025

 Gluteus Medius

-The gluteus medius is fan-shaped and lies underneath the gluteus maximus and covers the lateral surface of the pelvis and hip.
-It lies between gluteus maximus and the minimus.
+The gluteus medius is a fan-shaped muscle located deep to the gluteus maximus and superficial to the gluteus minimus.
+It covers much of the lateral surface of the pelvis and is essential for pelvic stability during gait.

 Origin

-Gluteal surface of ilium between the anterior and posterior gluteal lines.
+The gluteal surface of the ilium, between the anterior and posterior gluteal lines.

 Insertion

-Into the greater trochanter of femur, on oblique ridge on the lateral surface.
+Into the greater trochanter of the femur, on the oblique ridge on the lateral surface.
 The ridge runs downwards and forwards.

 Nerve Supply